Secret Cleaning Tips From the Pros

 Every editorial product is independently selected, though we may be compensated or receive an affiliate commission if you buy something through our links.
 Ratings and prices are accurate and items are in stock as of time of publication.

 Remove Bathroom Soap Scum

-Soap has a nasty way of forming a hard-to-remove film on tile in tubs and showers and you won’t get rid of it by rubbing.
+Soap has a nasty way of forming a hard-to-remove film on tile in tubs and showers that you won’t get rid of it by rubbing.
 Instead, wait for the surface to dry, then scrape off the scum with a four-inch plastic putty knife.
-For grout lines and textured surfaces, use a Mr. Clean Magic Eraser.
-Find out the 10 things you shouldn’t use a Magic Eraser on and what makes them so magical.
+To clean grout lines and textured surfaces, use a Mr. Clean Magic Eraser.

 To prevent soap scum buildup, stop using real soap and start using a synthetic.
 Chemically speaking, any soap in a liquid or gel form, and some bar soaps (Zest and Ivory), are actually synthetic soaps and much less likely to leave a tough film in your sink, shower or tub.

 Keep a box of unscented baby wipes in your shop and you won’t have to rustle up wet rags during the next gluing project.
 They do a great job of wiping up glue beads and squeezed-out glue that’s tucked away in cabinet corners.
 They’re also great for wiping up small drips from a painting job.
 No more of that sanding away or scraping out hardened glue.

 Flashlight Glass Finder

 Cleaning up broken glass is a real pain, but it’s nothing compared with a glass shard in the foot.
 Get a flashlight and turn off the overhead lights.
 Scan the floor with the flashlight from a low angle and the shards will glisten, making even the littlest piece stand out.